MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

     /// Async function for getting the actual image data of the favicon.
     /// If the `imageStream` is null, the `HRESULT` will be `E_POINTER`, otherwise
     /// it is `S_OK`.
-    /// The image is copied to the `imageStream` object and when complete.
-If
+    /// The image is copied to the `imageStream` object.
+If there is no image then
-    /// there is no image then no data would be copied into the imageStream.
+    /// no data would be copied into the imageStream.
-    /// In either scenario the `eventHandler` is executed at the end of the operation.
+    /// In either scenario the `completedHandler` is executed at the end of the operation.
     HRESULT GetFavicon(
         [in] COREWEBVIEW2_FAVICON_IMAGE_FORMAT format,
         [in] IStream* imageStream,
-        [in] ICoreWebView2ExperimentalGetFaviconCompletedHandler* eventHandler);
+        [in] ICoreWebView2GetFaviconCompletedHandler* completedHandler);
 }

 [v1_enum]